GRADUATE DIPLOMA OF COUNSELLING

 Units are available both on-campus and online.

-With permission from the Dean of Counselling, Chaplaincy and Spiritual Care students may complete 1 unit of study from the Master of Counselling units in place of the elective unit.
+With permission from the Dean of Counselling, Chaplaincy and Spiritual Care students may complete 1 unit of study from the Master of Counselling units in place of the elective units subject to any requirements of that unit/s.
 Applicants who have an existing graduate degree in counselling may receive exemption for equivalent units studied and will select appropriate replacement subjects from either the elective units offered in the Graduate Diploma or from the Master of Counselling Course units.

 |ELECTIVES (CHOOSE 1)|